webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/throws-with-deadly-accuracy.md

+---
+aliases:
----,aliases:,- throws with deadly accuracy,tags:,- Compendium/CSRD/en/Foci,---
+- throws with deadly accuracy
+tags:
+- Compendium/CSRD/en/Foci
+---

 Everything that leaves your hand goes exactly where you'd like it to go and at the range and speed to make the perfect impact.
  ### Intrusion